Many Luther services are protected by a Multi-Factor Authentication (MFA) sign-in that uses your Norse Key.

 Q: The verification options above don't work well for me.
 What should I do?

 If you don't have a phone number at all, we recommend the Authenticator.cc browser extension; if you have a phone number but prefer to authenticate from a computer, we recommend Authy.
-Both of these methods will work for most MFA services, but not the Remote Computer Lab.
+Both of these methods will work for most MFA services.
 Both of these methods can be set up using the other authenticator app instructions above.

 Q: The verification code from my authenticator is always rejected.
 What am I doing wrong?